 The IPython controller processes provide an interface for working with a set of engines.
 At a general level, the controller is a collection of processes to which IPython engines and clients can connect.
 The controller is composed of a Hub and a collection of Schedulers.
-These Schedulers are typically run in separate processes but on the same machine as the Hub, but can be run anywhere from local threads or on remote machines.
+These Schedulers are typically run in separate processes on the same machine as the Hub.

 The controller also provides a single point of contact for users who wish to access the engines connected to the controller.
 There are different ways of working with a controller.
-In IPython, all of these models are implemented via the $\[ \]$ will be used to represent subsets of engines.
+In IPython, all of these models are implemented via the View.apply() method, after constructing View objects to represent subsets of engines.
 The two primary models for interacting with engines are:

-- A Direct interface, where engines are addressed explicitly. - A LoadBalanced interface, where the Scheduler is trusted with assigning work to appropriate engines.
+- A Direct interface, where engines are addressed explicitly - A LoadBalanced interface, where the Scheduler is entrusted with assigning work to appropriate engines